 Research and Education

-As one of the largest departments in the College of Letters & Science, the Department of Integrative Biology is home to the zoology, molecular biology, and newly formed neurobiology majors.
+As one of the largest departments in the College of Letters & Science, the Department of Integrative Biology is home to the biology (L&S), molecular biology, neurobiology, and zoology undergraduate majors.
 Nearly 2,500 students enroll in our introductory biology courses (Zoology/Biology 101 and 102; Zoology/Biology/Botany 151/153 and 152), and another 1,000 students enroll in a variety of courses in the field of biology.

 Please see our courses page for the list of all the course offerings in biology as well as our people page for the diverse research by our faculty.